rudderlabs/rudderstack-docs/destinations/klaviyo.md

 {% endhint %}

 {% hint style="info" %}
-Adding `consent` and `smsConsent` property will override the value stored in Control-Plane fot the specific event.
+Adding `consent` and `smsConsent` property will override the value stored in control plane for the specific event.
 {% endhint %}

 {% hint style="info" %}
-NOTE: using group event to Add or Subscribe users to specific list is only available in cloud-mode integration.
+You can add or subscribe users to a specific list via the `group` event only in the cloud mode.
+This feature is not available in the device mode.
+To know more about the difference between Cloud mode and Device mode in RudderStack, read the [RudderStack connection modes](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.
 {% endhint %}

 ## Contact Us